-//OUT1 OUTPUT FORMDEF=INFDEF, PAGEDEF=A06462
+//OUT1 OUTPUT FORMDEF=INFDEF,PAGEDEF=A06462

-//PRINT DD SYSOUT=A,OUTPUT=(.OUT1), CHARS=60D8
+//PRINT DD SYSOUT=A,OUTPUT=(\.OUT1),CHARS=60D8

 PSF uses the inline form definition and overlay and takes the page definition and the font from the system library.
-You need not define the system libraries in the JCL for your print job; your system programmer has already defined system libraries to PSF for all the jobs that use the printer.
+You do not need to define the system libraries in the JCL for your print job; your system programmer already defined system libraries to PSF for all the jobs that use the printer.